gasserahmed118/Text-Visualization/README.md

      spaCy Text Visualization (Dependency Parsing & NER)

      📌 Overview
-          This project demonstrates text visualization techniques using spaCy and displaCy, focusing on how syntactic structure and named entities that can be visually explored in both English and Arabic texts.
+          This project demonstrates text visualization techniques using spaCy and displaCy, focusing on how syntactic structure and named entities that can  explored in both English and Arabic texts.
           The project highlights HTML-based visualizations, sentence-level rendering, and model limitations when working with multilingual data.

      🎯 Objectives
          1. Visualize syntactic relations using dependency parsing